Vaccine mandate spawns new fear: finding and keeping workers

 ————

-Associated Press Writers Anne D'Innocenzio and Mae Anderson in New York, Michael Liedtke in San Ramon, California, David Koenig in Dallas, Matt O'Brien in Providence, Rhode Island, Alex Veiga in Los Angeles and Zeke Miller in Washington, D.C., contributed to this story.
+Associated Press Writers Anne D'Innocenzio, Joseph Pisani and Mae Anderson in New York, Zeke Miller and Paul Wiseman in Washington, D.C., Michael Liedtke in San Ramon, California, David Koenig in Dallas, Matt O'Brien in Providence, Rhode Island, and Alex Veiga in Los Angeles contributed to this story.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.